Biphub/Biphub/README.md

 Example of StepScript

 Specs:
-- StepScript must be in JSON format
+- StepScript must be in JSON array format
-- Start of the script always be in JSON Array format

 ```
 [